golemfactory/ya-runtime-sdk/README.md

   Command was invoked by a runtime running in a `Server` mode.

-  The implementation **MUST** use the `emitter` to publish the following command lifecycle events:

-    - command started
-    - command output (if any)
-    - command error output (if any)
-    - command stopped

-  Developers may use the `RunCommandExt` trait to wrap the lifecycle and publish output events in a simpler manner.
+  Developers may use the `RunCommandExt` trait or `Context::command` to wrap command execution and publish
+  stdout, stderr and usage counter events in a simple manner.

 - `Command`